marklogic/java-client-api/README.md

 You are free to use any implementation of JAXB that you wish, but you need to ensure that you're using a JAXB implementation that corresponds to the `javax.xml.bind` interfaces.
 JAXB 3.0 and 4.0 interfaces are packaged under `jakarta.xml.bind`, and the Java API does not yet depend on those interfaces.

-You are thus free to include an implementation of JAXB 3.0 or 4.0 in your project for your own use; it will not affect the Java API.
+Thus, you are free to include an implementation of JAXB 3.0 or 4.0 in your project for your own use; it will not affect the Java API.
+A caveat though is if you are trying to use different major versions of the same JAXB implementation library - such as `org.glassfish.jaxb:jaxb-runtime` - then you will run into an expected dependency conflict between the two versions of the library.
+This can be worked around by using a different implementation of JAXB 3.0 or JAXB 4.0 - for example:

+    dependencies {
+        // JAXB 2 dependencies required by Java Client implementation "javax.xml.bind:jaxb-api:2.3.1"
+        implementation "org.glassfish.jaxb:jaxb-runtime:2.3.2"
+        implementation "org.glassfish.jaxb:jaxb-core:2.3.0.1"

+        // JAXB 4 dependencies required by other application code implementation "jakarta.xml.bind:jakarta.xml.bind-api:4.0.0"
+        implementation "com.sun.xml.bind:jaxb-impl:4.0.1"
+    }

+The Java Client will soon be updated to use the newer `jakarta.xml.bind` interfaces.
+Until then, the above approach or one similar to it will allow for both the old and new JAXB interfaces and implementations to exist together in the same classpath.

 ### Learning More